spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/0-index.md

 # Troubleshooting

-Various tips and tricks to help you troubleshoot issues when things so south.
+This section describes various tips and tricks to help you troubleshoot issues when things go wrong.